P-torsion monodromy representations of elliptic curves over geometric function fields: Introduction

-\begin{theorem}[see Theorem \ref{gonality}] Let $k$ be an algebraically closed field of characteristic 0.
-For any $B>0$, there exists $C_B>0$ such that for any smooth quasiprojective curve $U$ of gonality $n<B$ and prime $p>C_B$, non-isotrivial elliptic curves over $U$ are classified up to isogeny by their $p$-torsion group scheme.
+\begin{theorem} Let $k$ be an algebraically closed field of characteristic 0.
+For any $N>0$, there exists $M_N>0$ such that for any prime $p>M_N$ and any smooth quasiprojective curve $U$ of gonality $n<N$, non-isotrivial elliptic curves $\mathcal{E}$ over $U$ are classified up to isogeny by their $p$-torsion local system $\mathcal{E}[p]$. \end{theorem} Equivalently, choosing a basepoint $u\in U$, non-isotrivial elliptic curves $\mathcal{E}$ over $U$ are classified up to isogeny by the monodromy representation of the fundamental group $\pi_1(U,u)$ on the 2-dimensional $\F_p$ vector space $\mathcal{E}[p]_u$.

-Equivalently, choosing a basepoint $u\in U$, non-isotrivial elliptic curves $E$ over $U$ are classified up to isogeny by the monodromy representation of the fundamental group $\pi_1(U,u)$ on the 2-dimensional vector space $E_u[p]$. \end{theorem} We can restate the above theorem in a way that seems more immediately analogous with the usual Frey--Mazur conjecture: \begin{theorem} With $k, B, C_B$ as above and for any smooth projective curve $C$ of gonality $n<B$, non-isotrivial elliptic curves $E$ over the field $k(C)$ of rational functions on $C$ are classified up to isogeny by their $p$-torsion Galois representations for $p>C_B$. \end{theorem}
+We can restate the above theorem in a way that seems more immediately analogous to the usual Frey--Mazur conjecture: \begin{theorem} With $k, N, M_N$ as above and for any smooth projective curve $B$ of gonality $n<N$, non-isotrivial elliptic curves $E$ over the field $k(B)$ of rational functions on $B$ are classified up to isogeny by their $p$-torsion Galois representation provided $p>M_N$. \end{theorem}

-Note that since the gonality of modular curves gets large \cite{Abramovich}, for large enough $p$ the Galois representations are all surjective onto $\SL_2(\F_p)$\footnote{As we are working over complex curves, the Weil pairing is invariant under the monodromy action, so the representation lies in $\SL_2$ rather than $\GL_2$.} and hence geometrically irreducible, so we don't have to worry about semi-simplifying the representations.
+Note that since the gonality of modular curves gets large \cite{Abramovich,zograf}, for large enough $p$ the Galois representations are all surjective onto $\SL_2(\F_p)$\footnote{As we are working over complex curves, the Weil pairing is invariant under the monodromy action, so the representation lies in $\SL_2$ rather than $\GL_2$.} and hence geometrically irreducible, so we don't have to worry about semi-simplifying the representations.